Jenkins Cavaliers: History

-In 1950, the Jenkins Cavaliers finished with a 58–66 record placing 5th in the Mountain States League regular season standings.
-Playing under managers Bob Bowman, Wayne Stewart and Bill Scopetone, Jenkins finished 22.5 games behind the 1st place Harlan Smokies in the regular season standings.
+In 1950, the Jenkins Cavaliers finished with a 58–66 record placing fifth in the Mountain States League regular season standings.
+Playing the season under managers Bob Bowman, Wayne Stewart and Bill Scopetone, Jenkins finished 22.5 games behind the first place Harlan Smokies in the regular season standings.

 Jenkins played their final season in 1951.
-The Cavaliers finished with a 24–101 record, placing a distant 8th in the regular season under managers James Grigg and Tom McBride.
-Finishing 68.5 games behind the Hazard Bombers in the regular season standings, the Cavaliers scored 571 runs while surrendering 1154 runs, both worst in the Mountain States League.
+The Cavaliers finished with a 24–101 record, placing a distant eighth in the regular season under managers James Grigg and Tom McBride.
+Finishing 68.5 games behind the Hazard Bombers in the regular season standings, the Cavaliers scored 571 runs while surrendering 1154 runs, last in both categories in the Mountain States League.

 After the 1951 season, both the Jenkins and Pennington Gap franchises folded and the Mountain States League reduced to six teams in 1952.
 Jenkins has not hosted another minor league team.

 The ballpark

 The Jenkins Cavaliers teams hosted home minor league games at Jenkins Athletic Field.
 Built in 1947, the ballpark had a capacity of 2,000 and was also used by Jenkins High School athletic teams.
 Jenkins Athletic Field was located on Main Street across from Jenkins High School in Jenkins, Kentucky.